• Skip to main content

 saute veggies

-11. Pour 1 cup water just enough to cover the potatoes.
-If you prefer to make a dry aloo matar, then add lesser water.
+11. Pour 1 cup hot water just enough to cover the potatoes.
+Mix well and bring it to a boil on a high heat.
+(If using precooked potatoes, use lesser water here).

 pour water

-12. Mix and cover the pan.
+12. Reduce the heat and cover the pan.
 Cook on a low to medium heat until the aloo is soft cooked but not mushy.
 Keep stirring in between and add more water if needed.

 mix and cover